Martyrdom of Imam Ali – Feb. 28, 2027

 Martyrdom of Imam Ali FAQs

-Where is the sword of Imam Ali?
+When is the Martyrdom of Imam Ali?

 How to Observe Martyrdom of Imam Ali